I've devoted a large portion of my life and work to celebrating and perpetuating the legacy of my heroes, Groucho, Harpo, Chico, and Zeppo Marx.

-Joe Adamson, the author of Groucho, Harpo, Chico, and Sometimes Zeppo: A History of the Marx Brothers and a Satire of the Rest of the World, recognizes the Brothers as "a mythic embodiment of some vital aspect of our own being," and notes that their best works "tell you something about yourself that is still being told when all the punchlines have become familiar."
+Joe Adamson, author of Groucho, Harpo, Chico, and Sometimes Zeppo: A History of the Marx Brothers and a Satire of the Rest of the World, recognizes the Brothers as "a mythic embodiment of some vital aspect of our own being," and notes that their best works "tell you something about yourself that is still being told when all the punchlines have become familiar."
+I, for one, never get tired of being told.
+The Marx Brothers are with me every day, and their influence is a factor in nearly everything I've done.

-I spent years researching, reconstructing, and adapting I'll Say She Is, the lost musical of 1924 which was the Broadway debut of the Marx Brothers.
-My adaptation of I'll Say She Is was last seen in an acclaimed Off Broadway production at the Connelly Theater in 2016.
+I spent years researching, reconstructing, and adapting I'll Say She Is, the lost musical of 1924 which was the Brothers' Broadway debut.
+My adaptation of I'll Say She Is was last seen in an acclaimed Off Broadway production at the Connelly Theater in 2016, where it won raves from The New York Times, The New Yorker, Time Out New York, and The New Criterion, as well as several publications whose titles do not contain the word new.
+The show received "Critic's Picks" from both Time Out and the Times.
 Previously, it was presented as a staged reading at Marxfest, and then in an historic, sold-out run at the 2014 New York International Fringe Festival.
-I've played the role of Groucho Marx in every post-1925 incarnation of I'll Say She Is.
+I've played the role of Groucho Marx in every post-Groucho incarnation of I'll Say She Is.

 My book Gimme a Thrill: The Story of I'll Say She Is, the Lost Marx Brothers Musical, and How it Was Found was published in 2016 by BearManor Media.
 (You can read the first chapter for free before purchasing several copies for everyone you know.)